pandas-dev/pandas/doc/source/development/contributing_documentation.rst

   Every method should be included in a ``toctree`` in one of the documentation files in ``doc/source/reference``, else Sphinx will emit a warning.

+* The "website" is separate from the "docs", and can be found under ``web/``.

+* While it's a proper noun, the "pandas" project name is always written lower-case.

 .. note::